david-martin/fhlint/README.md

     "fh-mbaas-api not found in package.json dependencies",
     "Detected deprecated dependency fh-webapp",
     "Detected deprecated dependency fh-api",
-    "fh-mbaas-api version (undefined) does not satisfy the latest version 4.5.0" ],
+    "fh-mbaas-api version (~4.3.0) does not satisfy the latest version 4.5.0" ],
   "type": {
     "flags": {